giovannellilab/ena-submission/README.md

 | G258_1.fastq.gz | G258_2.fastq.gz | SF_221019_F  |
 | G259_1.fastq.gz | G259_2.fastq.gz | SF_221019_S  |

-In the case your forward and reverse sequence files are nested within each sample's name ( our sequenced data is returned from typically in this way ), it is suggested to add a further column namedd 'sample_id' which will help to find each files in the correct location.
+In the case your forward and reverse sequence files are nested within each sample's name ( our sequenced data is returned from seq company typically in this way ), it is suggested to add a further column namedd 'sample_id' which MUST correspond at the sample directory in your folder.This will help to find each files in the correct location.

 | forward         | reverse         | sample_alias | sample_id |
 |-----------------|-----------------|--------------|-----------|